Benefits of Using a Water Softener

 Hard water minerals build up on your skin and in your hair, triggering it to look dull.
 It can also cause painful razor burn.

 Soft water is more efficient at cleaning soap residue, so you’ll have silkier skin and sleeker hair.
-Plus, your clothes will look brighter and your dishes will have fewer spots.
+Plus, your clothes will look brighter and your dishes will look cleaner.

 Less Soap and Cleaning Time

-When you have hard water, you have to use extra soap for a good lather.
+When you have hard water, you have to use more soap for a good lather.
 The minerals in hard water react with soap.
 This forms a scum on sinks.

 With soft water, you won’t need to waste as much time cleaning to eliminate soap scum.
 You’ll also use less cleaning supplies.